ItzPike/DBM-Rawdata-Releases/Text to Speech/README.md

 # Text to Speech
-Version 1.1 - New ttsvc command
+Version 1.2 - Bug fixes and wait time changes

 ## Information
 This is an easy and quick Text to Speech command